EAAI-25: The 15th Symposium on Educational Advances in Artificial Intelligence

 Chair: Fred Martin

-- Designing Characters with AI: An Art & AI Learning Activity
+- Designing Characters with AI: An Art & AI Learning Activity (PDF)

-Safinah Ali, Sara Jakubowicz, Ayat Abodayeh, Amaan Zubairi, Dalal Aldossary and Cynthia Breazeal - Word2Vec4Kids: Interactive Challenges to Introduce Middle School Students to Word Embeddings
+Safinah Ali, Sara Jakubowicz, Ayat Abodayeh, Amaan Zubairi, Dalal Aldossary and Cynthia Breazeal - Word2Vec4Kids: Interactive Challenges to Introduce Middle School Students to Word Embeddings (PDF)

-Nathan Wiatrek, Yash Verma and Fred Martin - Learning To Think Like A Neuron In Middle School
+Nathan Wiatrek, Yash Verma and Fred Martin - Learning To Think Like A Neuron In Middle School (PDF)

-David Touretzky, Christina Gardner-McCune, Will Hanna, Angela Chen and Neel Pawar - AI Chef Trainer: Introducing Students to the Importance of Data in Machine Learning
+David Touretzky, Christina Gardner-McCune, Will Hanna, Angela Chen and Neel Pawar - AI Chef Trainer: Introducing Students to the Importance of Data in Machine Learning (PDF)

 Saniya Vahedian Movahed and Fred Martin